Hash / Hashish Information

 Long-term effects of hash

-- Increased risk of cancers, of the oral cavity, pharynx, and oesophagus.
+- Increased risk of cancers, of the oral cavity, pharynx, and esophagus.

 - Respiratory system damaged by smoking.